Johnermac/Johnermac.github.io/_posts/certs/ecppt/2023-11-21-powershell.md

 powershell.exe -NoProfile .\script.ps1
 ```

-- Version
+-Version
 we can use followed by a version number as the argument to downgrade the version of powershell
 Useful in scenarios where you have landed on a machine with a more recent version and need to downgrade to Version 1.0 or 2.0 to complete certain tasks.

-	Requires that older versions are still installed on the target
+   → Requires that older versions are still installed on the target

 ```powershell
 powershell.exe -Version 2